 Affiliate disclosure: This article includes product recommendations that may contain affiliate links.
 If you purchase through these links, FixerDaily may earn a small commission at no additional cost to you.
 All recommendations are based on hands-on experience and research.

 You don’t need a 500-piece set to start drilling holes and driving screws.
-Get a solid 50-piece starter kit, add masonry bits when you hit concrete, and pick up specialty bits as projects require them.
+Get a solid 50-piece starter kit with titanium-coated twist bits if your budget allows, add masonry bits when you hit concrete, and pick up specialty bits as projects require them.
 The drill you already own plus $50 in accessories will handle a year’s worth of weekend DIY work—shelves, furniture, picture hanging, outlet covers, and everything in between.
 Once you’ve actually used the basics for six months, you’ll know exactly what else you need.
 For more on choosing the drill itself, see best cordless drills for beginners .
 For a real-world use case, check out how to hang heavy shelves to see these bits in action.